easedup/acv9/curriculum/hass-history/year-9.md

 the development of Australian society in relation to other nations in the world by 1914, including the effects of ideas and movements of people

 **Elaborations**
-*  <p>investigating how the major social legislation of the new Federal Government affected living and working conditions in Australia; for example, the Harvester Judgment, the <em>Immigration Restriction Act 1901</em>, invalid and old-age pensions, the maternity allowance scheme and the <em>Defence Act 1903</em></p>
+*  investigating how the major social legislation of the new Federal Government affected living and working conditions in Australia; for example, the Harvester Judgment, the *Immigration Restriction Act 1901*, invalid and old-age pensions, the maternity allowance scheme and the *Defence Act 1903*
 *  explaining the continuities and changes in the role of women, such as advocating for women’s rights, suffrage, political representation and pacificism; (for example, Elizabeth Macquarie, Caroline Chisholm, Catherine Helen Spence, Louisa Lawson, Muriel Matters, Vida Goldstein)

 #### First World War (1914–1918) {#first-world-war-19141918}